Blood circulation

 What is blood circulation?

-Blood circulation is the process by which the heart pumps blood through a network of blood vessels to deliver oxygen and essential nutrients to all cells in the body.
+Circulation is the process by which the heart pumps blood through a network of blood vessels to deliver essential oxygen and nutrients to all cells in the body.
 This system consists of the heart, arteries, veins, and capillaries.
 It operates in two main circuits:

-• Pulmonary circulation : transports deoxygenated blood from the heart to the lungs to pick up oxygen.
+• Pulmonary circulation : transports deoxygenated blood from the heart to the lungs to recover oxygen.

-• Systemic circulation : carries oxygenated blood from the lungs to the rest of the body.
+• Systemic circulation : transports oxygenated blood from the lungs to the rest of the body.

 Did you know?
-Every day, your heart pumps about 7,000 to 8,000 liters of blood through your body!
+Every day, your heart pumps approximately 7,000 to 8,000 liters of blood through your body!

 Figure 1: Blood vessels in purple.
 Credit: Hynes Lab, Koch Institute